 DIY Doors: Garage Side Door

 The need for a garage side door became evident upon moving into our new home.
 We have a small, one car garage.
 It functions as a shop and a shed for this Handy Father.
-With a large metal Garage Door,
+With a large metal Garage Door, on one side, I was the only one able to enter easily.

 I knew that I wanted a side door for the garage, so the kids could use it to get their toys and bikes.
 Also, my wife prefers not to open the large door.